adamhenson/lighterbox/README.md

 Or load via synchronous or asynchronous module definition.

-## Usage

-All basic styling is set in the JS, however it would be easy to override using the class selectors.
+> All basic styling is set in the JS, however it would be easy to override using the class selectors.

 ### HTML
 ```html